deuch/AzureOpenAI-Simple-Apps/SimpleChat/README.md

 # Very Simple Chat App with Azure OpenAI

 This repo contains some code for a very simple chat webapp that integrates with Azure OpenAI.
 Note: some portions of the app use preview APIs.
-You do not need nodejs or otehr tools.
+You do not need nodejs or other tools.
 This is purely HTML/CSS/Javascript.
 It can be helpfull on desktop/laptop with strict restrictions with no way to install tooling.

 ## Prerequisites
 - An existing Azure OpenAI resource and model deployment of a chat model (e.g. `gpt-35-turbo`, `gpt-4`)